kredibel-id/VisionSample-Android/README.md

 </p>

 ### Introduction
-The Vision SDK is a library that provides computer vision services such as Liveness Detection and Identity OCR with Kredibel VisionAI technology.
+Vision SDK is a library that provides computer vision services such as Liveness Detection and Identity OCR with Kredibel VisionAI technology.

 Currently the Vision SDK can only be used on the Android platform.